benfaustin95/airline_reservation_app/airline-android-f/app/src/main/res/raw/read_me.txt

 Program 6: Airline Android App

 Overview:
 Program Six's android app allows the user to create and print multiple airlines as well as associated flight(s) from the application.
 Furthermore, the user can print all flights from a specific airline, as well as flights that have a user specified source and destination.
-Airline contents contents are returned in Pretty Printer form when the requested.
-Please note airlines are supported concurrently.
+Airline contents contents are returned in Pretty Printer form upon request.
+Please note multiple airlines are supported concurrently.

 Please see the below execution instructions.

 Provided Interface:

 Options:

     HELP:
        -Print README (current document)